Hrushi-d/Image-Label-Detection-Using-AWS/README.md

 <h1 align="center"> Image Label Detection Using AWS </h1>

-## Introduction

-A serverless application that detects labels in images using the AWS Rekognition, integrated with AWS Lambda functions and API Gateway.
-It analyses images and extracts descriptive labels with high accuracy.

 <p align="center">
     <img src="Architecture.png" alt="Architecture" width="80%">
   </a>
 </p>

+A serverless application that detects labels in images using AWS Rekognition, integrated with AWS Lambda functions and API Gateway.
+It analyzes images and extracts descriptive labels with high accuracy.

 **Step 1: Create an AWS Lambda Function**